• Skip to primary navigation

 An angry mob protest against the Stamp Act by carrying a banner reading ‘The Folly of England, the Ruin of America’ through the streets of New York.These resolutions denied Parliament’s right to tax the colonies and called on the colonists to resist the Stamp Act.

-See also Is there Silver in Ohio?
+See also Were there slaves in Houston?

 How did the colonists respond to the repeal of the Stamp Act?